LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 conditions and the advantage due to talker voice differences are not strictly additive.
-A possible explanation for this finding is that *either* talker voice difference *or* anechoic conditions are sufficient to support auditory source separation and streaming, but the presence of both conditions cannot overcome difficulty arising from other aspects of the task.
+A possible explanation for this finding is that *either* talker voice difference *or* anechoic conditions are sufficient to support auditory source separation and streaming,[@NabelekRobinson1982; @Brungart2001] but the presence of both conditions cannot overcome difficulty arising from other aspects of the task.
 Conversely, one might say that *both* segregating two talkers with the same voice *and* segregating two talkers in highly reverberant conditions are hard tasks, which